Globalization and European Economies A

 Economics, Finance, International Relations

 One course in intermediate or advanced micro- or macroeconomics at university level.

 |Time & Place:||

-We will go on study tours in Denmark and abroad and gain real-life perspectives from experts to the theories.
+And not least, we will go on study tours in Denmark and abroad to gain real-life perspectives from experts to the theories.
 The study tours will provide ample room for reflection outside of class rooms on the topics and theories studied in class.
-The course also includes guest lectures and expert panel discussions.
+The course also includes guest lectures and discussions.

 At the end of this course you should be able to:

 - Reflect and think critically about globalization, the factors driving this process and consequences of globalization

 - Analyze and compare how companies, countries and sectors compete and position themselves in a globalized world

 - Apply international trade theory to analyze and interpret global economics

 - Analyze and reflect on optimal currency areas, European integration and the Euro